astroband/astrograph/README.md

 }
 ```

-Please note that native balance is returned inside a trustline too, and is marked with the boolean flag
+Please note that native balance is returned inside a trustline too, and is marked with the boolean flag.

 You can query data entries, ledgers, transactions and account signers the same way.
 You can find the full schema definition in [type_defs.ts](src/schema/type_defs.ts)